FedPayments® Reporter Service for FedACH® Services Frequently Asked Questions

-The FedPayments Reporter Service will also convert the limited EDI segments used by the Social Security Administration for payments to representative payees.
+The FedPayments Reporter Service for FedACH will also convert the limited EDI segments used by the Social Security Administration for payments to representative payees.

-Since the STP 820 format is a subset of the full 820 specification, it is also supported by the FedPayments Reporter Service.
+Since the STP 820 format is a subset of the full 820 specification, it is also supported by the FedPayments Reporter Service for FedACH.

 Bad or jumbled information in a detail or summary remittance report usually indicates that the financial EDI transaction was not formatted by the originator to the appropriate ANSI X12 standard.
-When the FedPayments Reporter Service encounters transactions that are not properly formatted, it converts as much as possible.
-When the FedPayments Reporter Service encounters transactions that cannot be converted, it displays the addenda information in its original form.
+When the FedPayments Reporter Service for FedACH encounters transactions that are not properly formatted, it converts as much as possible.
+When the FedPayments Reporter Service for FedACH encounters transactions that cannot be converted, it displays the addenda information in its original form.
 If a particular receiver consistently encounters items with addenda records that are not formatted correctly, the receiver should discuss the matter with its trading partner that originated the information.